JDGTelus/sdm-tools/README.md

    - Display issues with customizable columns and pagination

 2. **Manage git commits (get/update/display)**
-   - Fetch commit information from the local repository
+   - Fetch commit information from ALL branches in the local repository
+   - Captures commits from feature branches, remote branches, and all refs
    - Update commit data since the earliest Jira ticket date
    - Display commits with author information and pagination